nasa/cumulus/docs/getting-started.md

 ### What is Cumulus

-Cumulus is a cloud-based data ingest, archive, distribution and management prototype for NASA's future Earth Science data streams.
+Cumulus is an open source set of components for creating cloud-based data ingest, archive, distribution and management designed for NASA's future Earth Science data streams.

 ### Who uses Cumulus